sirlordt/run_build_dev_env/memory-bank/progress.md

 ### Staged Changes (Not Yet Committed)

+- Added new script **inject_cline_custom_instructions.sh**:
+  - Creates custom instructions for Claude AI assistant
+  - Configures Claude to maintain a "Memory Bank" of project documentation
+  - Sets up a structured approach to documentation with core files
+  - Defines workflows for Plan Mode and Act Mode
+  - Establishes documentation update processes
+  - Uses SQLite to store configuration in VSCode's database

+- Enhanced build_cpp_dev_env.sh:
-- Added nano to the list of installed packages for better text editing options
+  - Added `nano`, `sqlite3`, and `jq` to the list of installed packages
+  - Added code to create and run inject_cline_custom_instructions.sh in the container
+  - Added CONTAINER_NAME to system-wide environment variables in /etc/environment
   - Added VSCode password-store configuration to use basic authentication
   - Added VSCode Git configuration to disable Git features in the container:
     - Disabled Git integration in VSCode
     - Disabled Git credential store
     - Disabled automatic Git fetching
     - Disabled Git sync confirmation prompts
+    - Added `"extensions.ignoreRecommendations": false` to allow extension recommendations
   - Added custom prompt configuration for Distrobox container:
     - Ensures .bashrc is sourced from .bash_profile for login shells
-  - Adds a custom prompt with container ID in bright green
+    - Adds a custom prompt with container name in bright green
-  - Sets PS1 with format "(\h) \u@\[\e[1;32m\]$CONTAINER_ID\[\e[0m\]:\w\$"
+    - Sets PS1 with format "(\h) \u@\[\e[1;32m\]$CONTAINER_NAME\[\e[0m\]:\w\$"
     - Applies the new prompt immediately

-- Enhanced launch.json processing in create_cpp_project_from_template.sh:
+- Updated .gitignore:
-  - Added proper commenting and uncommenting of program lines
+  - Added inject_cline_custom_instructions.sh to the list of tracked files

-  - Added project-specific program line for debugging
+- Enhanced VSCode integration:
+  - Improved tasks.json to use build.sh script for building
+  - Added auto-install extensions task that runs on folder open
+  - Improved launch.json creation with better binary name detection
-  - Added cleanup of duplicate entries
+  - Added automatic VSCode extension installation
-  - Preserved template program lines in commented form

 ### Current Direction